richardchou89/monolith-to-event-driven-architecture/docs/terraform.md

 }
 ```

-1. Output SNS arn so it can be reused by other scripts (it is not being used in our example)
+1. Output SNS arn so it can be used by other resources (it is not being used in our example)

 ``` tf linenums="1" title="modules/resources/variables.tf"
 variable "aws_region" {